splashdot/splashdot.github.io/ursnif/index.md

 `c:\windows\system32\mshta.exe`
 `hello moto`

-The output is given to a `select...case` statement:
+The output is given to a `select...case` statement.

 So it now becomes easier to understand parts of the code above, given that we know that `(ae3vX(0) = C:\users\public\ms.html`, `(ae3vX(1) = C:\users\public\ms.com` and so on.
 The string `hello moto` is not referenced anywhere else.